kyliepace/stock-price-challenge/README.md

 ## What I Did Differently

 ## What I Would Do Differently If I Were to Spend More Time On This
+- add a more sophisticated logger, for example winston, or if using GCP their logging client